 Sunderland Museum and Winter Gardens was one of 12 United Kingdom venues simultaneously exhibiting Leonardo da Vinci: A Life in Drawing until 6 May 2019.
 Each of the venues selected by the Royal Collection Trust showed 12 works by the Renaissance genius who painted the Mona Lisa and The Last Supper.

-Leonardo da Vinci: A Life in Drawing commemorates 500 years since the artist’s death at Amboise, in France, in 1519.
+The Leonardo da Vinci: A Life in Drawing exhibitions commemorate 500 years since the artist’s death at Amboise, in France, in 1519.

 Leonardo da Vinci in Sunderland

 “We’ve chosen Sunderland, as well as the 11 regional venues, because we are trying to hit the major metropolitan areas in the UK.
-We’ve tried to make sure we reach the maximum amount of people,” said Hannah Belcher, the Royal Collection Trust’s Senior Exhibitions Project Co-ordinator.
+We’ve tried to make sure we reach the maximum amount of people,” said Hannah Belcher.
+Ms Belcher is the Royal Collection Trust’s Senior Exhibitions Project Co-ordinator.

 “We estimate that once the exhibition has been in London, at the Queen’s Gallery Buckingham Palace, and Edinburgh, at the Palace of Holyroodhouse, that we will have hopefully made it that 34 million people — that’s about just over half the UK population — will be within an hour’s journey of one of these exhibitions.
 So they were very strategically placed,” added Ms Belcher about the exhibition, which features 144 of Da Vinci’s drawings.

 “You don’t want to give anyone the best and most famous pieces.
 The curator Martin Clayton, our head of prints and drawings, selected each selection of 12 works very carefully.
 What you should have is a cross-section of Leonardo’s main interests, techniques and everything else,” she added as I talked with her in the first-floor gallery of Sunderland Museum.

 Renaissance man and polymath